EvolEcolGroup/tidysdm/cran-comments.md

 This is a resubmission.
-The previous version raised a problem of some missing package anchors.
-All documentation should not include the required package anchors.
+The previous version raised a problem of some remaining missing package anchors.
+All documentation should now include the required package anchors.

 ## Test environments
 - R-hub linux (r-devel)